Wall fixings for solid surfaces

 These are available in a variety of lengths and for a variety of screw sizes.
 The interior of the plugs will usually be designed so that when a screw is fully inserted the end of the plug furthest from the surface expands the greatest.

 Drill hole to the same depth as the wall plug.
-Push the plug into the hole, insert the screw through the workpiece into the
+Push the plug into the hole, insert the screw through the workpiece into the plug and tighten.

 Plastic 'plug sticks'

 Plug sticks are sold as lengths (12 in/300mm) of a uniform cross section along the whole length.
 Different diameter sticks are available for different screw sizes - the different diameters are normally made with differing material colours for easy identification.
 It is only necessary to cut off the appropriate length after the hole has been drilled and insert the length of stick into the hole.
 Although convenient, the sticks do not give as firm a fixing as the plugs because of their uniform cross-section.